Everglades Fly Fishing

 There are a lot of different ways to fish the Everglades, but Capt.
 Jeff Legutki’s favorite way is with a fly rod.
 Most anglers will agree that not only is fly fishing the pinnacle of the sport, but it is also the most rewarding way to fish shallow water.

 Fly fishing isn’t necessarily a numbers game.
-In fact, if numbers is your thing, then there is probably a better way for you to fish.
+In fact, if numbers are your thing, then there is probably a better way for you to fish.
 It is the challenge that fly fishing presents and the experiences that fly fishing leads to that tends to draw people to it.

 The Chase